thelovelab/comp-bio-setup/r_bioc.md

-# Set up R, RStudio and Bioconductor
+# Set up R, RStudio, and Bioconductor

 It's important to have the latest software in Computational Biology which means updating software often.
 Bioconductor, for example, has